 You can compute the following properties of a 3-manifold triangulation:

-detailed combinatorial information about the skeleton and boundary components, including vertex links and the shapes formed by the various triangulation faces;
+detailed combinatorial information about the skeleton and boundary components, including triangulations of the vertex links and the shapes formed by the various triangles (2-faces) within the triangulation;

 a variety of homology and homotopy groups;